Sriram-Pandi/Real-time_Filtering/readme.md

     - **Technique**: Manipulates the hue, saturation, and value (HSV) channels of the image, applying distinct transformations based on hue ranges.
     - **Interaction**: Press 'w' to see the pop art effect.

+# Project related information and instructions:

+What operating system and IDE you used to run and compile your code:

+Operating system- Windows
+IDE- Microsoft visual studio

+# Instructions for running your executables:

+The following folders were added-

+filter.h - contains all the required header files. filters.cpp - contains all the relavent functions for various operations. vidDisplay.cpp - contains the main function where the functions are called. imgDisplay.cpp - conatains the code to display the live video

+To run the task-1 have the imgDisplay.cpp in a folder.
+Build it and run the code(after adding the required libraries and their paths) to see the image located at a specified path.

+To run all the remaining tasks starting from task-2, have the filter.h, filters.cpp and vidDisplay.cpp files in a folder.
+(after adding the required libraries and their paths) Build and run the code.By pressing the following keys the respective outputs will be visible:

+g - greyscale video (Task-3)
+h - alternate greyscale video (Task-4)
+b - blur video (Task-5)
+x - sobelx video (Task-6)
+y - sobely video (Task-6)
+m - gradient magnitude video (Task-7)
+l - blurquantized video (Task-8)
+c - cartoon Live video( Task -9) n - negative video(Another effect Task-10)

+# Instructions for testing any extensions you completed:

+Following the above steps and after running the second folder with vidDisplay.cpp by pressing the below mentioned keys respective outputs are displayed.

+The following keys are for extensions: e - color_correction and thresholding ( Extension-1 )
+w - popart_processing ( Extension-2 )

 ### **Reflection:**
 This project served as a comprehensive exploration of image processing techniques using OpenCV.
 The hands-on experience provided insights into data types, basic C++ syntax, pointer operations, and the intricacies of the OpenCV library.